|

 terrorists, so I guess it would.
 Once we did make it onto the

 airplanes, the flights were all fairly empty and uneventful.
-This made
+This

-over Ireland.
-Once we were in Atlanta, I made Ramsey drop me off at my
+somewhere over Ireland.
+Once we were in Atlanta, I made Ramsey

-truck before I lost my adrenaline.
-We had been awake for close to 40
+drop me off at my truck before I lost my adrenaline.
+We had been

-hours and I did not want to stay away from home any longer, so I buckled
+awake for close to 40 hours and I did not want to stay away from home

-up made the three hour trek up I-75.
-Thank goodness for Dr. Pepper and
+any longer, so I buckled up made the three hour trek up I-75.
+Thank

 So that was it.
 It all

 seems like a daze to me now.
-I am back at work now, and I find myself
+I am back at work now, and I find

-I was guilty of this before I left, though I was not aware of it.
-When
+the news.
+I was guilty of this before I left, though I was not

-Ramsey called almost two weeks ago and set this trip into motion, my
+aware of it.
+When Ramsey called almost two weeks ago and set this

-first thoughts were of my safety.
-But I went - there were no
+trip into motion, my first thoughts were of my safety.
+But I went

-terrorists, I was not kidnapped, and I always felt safe, even walking
+- there were no terrorists, I was not kidnapped, and I always felt safe,

-the city’s desire to exist in peace.
-Lebanon, however, is a small part
+war has increased the city’s desire to exist in peace.
+Lebanon,

-of the Middle East.
-I know that it would be naive of me to think that
+however, is a small part of the Middle East.
+I know that it would

-encountered.
-I do know that given the opportunity to go again, I will
+despite the generosity I encountered.
+I do know that given the

 |